UKPLab/f1000rd/README.md

 In the meantime, have a look at our preprint: https://arxiv.org/abs/2204.10805.

-And you want to cite the work, please use
+And if you want to cite the work, please use

 ```
 @misc{https://doi.org/10.48550/arxiv.2204.10805,